 If you or someone you know is suicidal and needs help immediately, do not call the Health & Wellness Center, call 911 or the Walla Walla Crisis Response Unit at (509) 524-2999, or go to the Providence St. Mary Medical Center emergency room.
 Find emergency resources.

 All Walla Walla University students have free access to highly qualified and caring therapists who will work with you to help establish and achieve goals.
-Counseling services include individual, couple and group counseling.
+Counseling services include individual, couple, and group counseling.
 We are able to offer a maximum of 10 sessions per year to students who use our center.
-Counseling staff may refer you to Access Mental Healthcare for individual therapy, medication options, and psychotherapy with a licensed psychiatric practitioner who is qualified to offer both.
+Counseling staff may refer you to an outside professional for longer-term psychotherapy and/or psychiatric evaluation as needed.

 If you are on the College Place campus, here are the steps to initiate counseling: